labcbb/sRNA/README.md

 ```
 Here is an explanation of the parameters:

--s sRNA: Specifies the Snakefile to use.
+- `-s sRNA`: Specifies the Snakefile to use.
 In this case, test4 is your main workflow file.
 Replace this with your actual Snakefile name if different.

 --configfile config.yaml: Specifies the configuration file for the analysis.
 You should ensure that config.yaml is correctly set up to specify the input data and parameters for the analysis.